golemfactory/golem-docs/src/pages/docs/providers/provider-basic-configuration.md

 # Configuration examples for yagna

-This article will show how to configure basic `Yagna` options, such as changing settings and running the provider node in different ways.
+This article will show how to configure basic `yagna` options, such as changing settings and running the provider node in different ways.

 ## Settings